philsturgeon/phil.tech/source/2011-04-19-the-codeigniter-community-goes-on-holiday-to-nyc.html.markdown

 layout: post
 title: The CodeIgniter Community goes on holiday to NYC
 category: codeigniter
-alias: blog/2011/04/the-codeigniter-community-goes-on-holiday-to-nyc
+alias: blog/2011/04/the-codeigniter-community-goes-on-holiday-to-nyc/
-excerpt: " \n\tThe CodeIgniter Community has decided to have a little holiday this summer, and head to New York for not just a meet up, but the biggest gathering of CodeIgniter developers to ever happen.
+excerpt: "The CodeIgniter Community has decided to have a little holiday this summer, and head to New York for not just a meet up, but the biggest gathering of CodeIgniter developers to ever happen.
 There will be talks from the CodeIgniter Reactor Engineers, the EllisLab teams themselves and people involved in Forrst,